Experimental relativistic zero-knowledge proofs

 Note that the theoretical minimum distance between the verifiers is fixed by the \SI{840}{\nano\second} in which the provers respond and is thus about \SI{250}{\meter}.
 Also there is no upper bound for this distance since the two verifier-prover pairs are disconnected in this case.
 Applications involving faraway actors may be designed based on this simple protocol~\cite{VMH+16}: as the distance between the verifier-prover pairs increases, the one between the verifier and the prover within a pair becomes less constrained.
 Typically verifier-prover pairs widely separated would allow the provers to be anywhere in the verifiers' cities.

 \textit{Short-distance.---} The two verifier-prover pairs are placed on two tables outside of the university building at \SI{60}{\meter} from one another, corresponding to a time separation of \SI{200}{\nano\second}, see Fig.~\ref{fig:zkpfig}(b).
-A trigger signal is exchanged between the two verifiers.
-When the trigger is captured by the second verifier, it sends a challenge to the prover it is connected to.
+A trigger signal is sent from the first verifier to the second who sends, upon receipt, a challenge to their neighbouring prover.
 The first verifier delays the emission of their challenge by the time the trigger will take to be transferred to the second verifier.
 So both verifiers send to their neighbouring prover a stream of challenges.
 Again, as soon as they receive a challenge the provers compute their answers based on their shared data and send them back to the verifiers.
 Altogether a round is achieved in a maximum \SI{192}{\nano\second}, thus constraining the verifier to be at a minimal distance of \SI{57.6}{\meter}; see Methods~\ref{app:hardware} for details.
-With a repetition rate of \SI{3}{\mega\hertz} the whole protocol with one million rounds runs in less than a second.
-Note that with the hardware used and its time and memory limitations, it would still be possible to gain an order of magnitude in the size of the graphs, namely, $|V|\sim5000$ and $|E|\sim10000$, while keeping the same security parameter $k=100$ and a reasonable total time (about \SI{3}{\second}).
+With a repetition rate of \SI{0.5}{\mega\hertz} the whole protocol with half a million rounds runs in about \SI{1}{\second}.
+Note that with the hardware used and its time and memory limitations, it would still be possible to gain an order of magnitude in the size of the graphs, namely, $|V|\sim5\times10^3$ and $|E|\sim10^4$, while keeping the same security parameter $k=100$ and a reasonable total time (about ten seconds).
+With the improvements mentioned below, this limit could be further pushed to $|V|$ and $|E|$ of the order of $10^5$.